sql-machine-learning/elasticdl/docs/designs/ps_design.md

 1. non-embedding parameters, and
 1. embedding tables

 Theoretically, non-embedding parameters might have tremendous size and require partitioning.
-However, in practices, limited by the amount of GPU memory, researchers don't often define models depending on huge dense tensor parameters.
+However, in practice, limited by the amount of GPU memory, researchers don't often define models depending on huge dense tensor parameters.
 Hence in this design, we don't partition non-embedding parameters; instead, we place each of them on a PS pod.

 For a non-embedding parameter, we select its PS pod *PSᵢ* using a hashing function *hash* and the parameter name *p_name*: